 Pre-start real-time callback

 You can execute iterations in real-time tests.
 Iterations are convenient for executing real-time tests that sweep through parameter values or Signal Builder groups.
 Results appear grouped by iteration.
-For more information on setting up iterations, see Run Combinations of Tests Using Iterations.
+For more information on setting up iterations, see Test Iterations.
 You can create:

 Tabled iterations from a parameter set — Define several parameter sets in the Parameter Overrides section of the test case.
 Under Iterations > Table Iterations, click Auto Generate and select Parameter Set.